csci-491-ride-book/rsbs/documentation/doc.md

 }
 ```

-Permission problems will likely ensue, so you should fix those and make sure nginx has write access to `/app/storage/`.
+Permission problems will likely ensue, so you should fix those and make sure your webserver has write access to `/app/storage/`.
+The app should be up and running at this point.
+If laravel complains when you're running on the webserver you probably don't have the `php-curl` and `php-mcrypt` modules installed.

+#### Development

+The app is pretty much entirely written following Laravel's development practices, so you all you need to do is read the docs: http://laravel.com/docs/4.2